zorrotab/HTML-CSS-JS-SITE/README.md

 Overview

-This is a simple HTML, CSS and JavaScript website of a hypotheical software company, which was intended as a project to practicing writing the front-end of a simple website.
+This is a simple HTML, CSS and JavaScript website of a hypotheical software company.
+This is intended as a project to practicing writing the front-end of a simple website.

 ---